EXCLUSIVE: Hubert Hurkacz Opens Up About His Love For Roger Federer And Long Term Goals

 While everyone gives you bad news about this question, Hurkacz is actually one of the positive ones.

 “I’m positive about it, hopefully, we’ll be able to play a few tournaments before the US Open and then the US Open.
 Soon you’ll know more about it but I’d love to play some tournaments again.”

 “For now, not really but maybe in the near future I’ll play some exhibition matches but we’ll see.”

 Some questions on the Big 3

-We started out by asking him about whether he thinks the Big 3 dominance will end in the near future.
+We started out by asking him some questions from his fans around the world on social media.
+Tennis fans wonder whether he thinks the Big 3 dominance will end in the near future.

 “I hope it might be coming soon.
 Obviously, Rafa, Novak and Roger, they have like unbelievable achievements winning all those grand slams in the last years but I mean the young players are not as experienced as they are but they are trying to improve their game to maybe start stealing the titles from them.”

 EXCLUSIVE – Noah Rubin Brings a New Perspective to Tennis

 There’s no easy going out of this question.
 We asked him the players who could actually break this dominance.